 At their second meeting in April 2017, the agencies agreed to align their data requirements for certain aspects of the clinical development of new antibiotics in order to stimulate the development of new treatments.
 For more information, see:

 - Second tripartite meeting held between EMA, PMDA and FDA to discuss regulatory approaches for the evaluation of antibacterial agents (26-27/4/2017)

 - Meeting summary - Second tripartite meeting held between EMA, PMDA and FDA to discuss regulatory approaches for the evaluation of antibacterial agents

 The agencies first met in September 2016 to discuss regulatory approaches for the evaluation of antibacterial agents.

 They concluded that a comprehensive and multifaceted response is needed to encourage and accelerate development of new antibacterial medicines, and agreed to explore common regulatory approaches.
 For more information, see:

 - Tripartite meeting between EMA, PMDA and FDA on regulatory approaches for the evaluation of antibacterial agents (1-2/9/2017)

 - Conclusions of meeting between EMA, FDA and PMDA on 1-2 September 2016 to discuss regulatory approaches for the evaluation of antibacterial agent

 The EU and the United States (US) established the Transatlantic Task Force on Antimicrobial Resistance (TATFAR) as a result of the 2009 US-EU summit to intensify cooperation in the fight against antimicrobial resistance.
+By 2021, government agencies from Canada, Norway, and the United Kingdom also joined.
 EMA is a member of TATFAR.